 Progression It is possible to apply to the Certificate in Theological Studies or, depending on your previous qualifications, to apply directly to the BTh.
-If you apply to the CTS then it is possible to apply to progress either to the DTS or to the BTh.
-To progress to the DTS requires simply passing the CTS; progressing to the BTh requires passing the CTS with an average mark of 60 or more.
+If you apply to the CTS then it is possible to apply to progress either to the DTS or to the BTh and continue your studies.

 Admissions Candidates applying for the CTS will normally be expected to have five GCSE passes at grades A-C, one of which must be in English Language, and two passes at Advanced Level or equivalent.
 Some exemptions from these requirements for mature student candidates may be possible.
 Candidates applying straight for the BTh will be expected to have a good previous degree in a different subject or three good passes at A level.
 Applicants who do not have English as a first language are required to take an International English Language Teaching System Test (IELTS) or equivalent and to gain a score of at least 7.0.
 Support The college and the Department are able to offer support in a variety of ways.
 Students have access to the college library as well as other University libraries.
-The college uses the University's virtual learning environment, weblearn, to make resources available and to receive feedback on courses.
+The college uses the University's virtual learning environment, Canvas, to make resources available and to receive feedback on courses.
 Much of the course will be taught in small groups enabling significant interaction with and support from tutors.
 Completing the Course Those completing the Certificate or Diploma maybe awarded either a pass or a distinction.
 There is an annual awards evening for the